 • Design for modularity and multimodality to remain AI-relevant

-In the AI-first world, authority, originality, and audience connection have therefore become the new pillars of SEO.
-Consequently, brands that recognise this shift early will shape the future of digital visibility.
+In the AI-first world, authority, originality, and audience connection are the new pillars of SEO.
+Brands that spot this shift early will shape the future of digital visibility.